IMIO/pas.plugins.imio/README.rst

 Installation
 ------------

-You need libffi-dev package installed (`sudo apt install libffi-dev`) Install pas.plugins.imio by adding it to your buildout::
+You need libffi-dev and openssl-dev packages installed (`sudo apt install libffi-dev openssl-dev`) Install pas.plugins.imio by adding it to your buildout::

     [buildout]